 - Finally, the IP address is passed to your browser and it can access the desired web page.

 What settings are there?
 Which ones should I make?

 In general, DNS settings are relevant for website & email operators.
 You typically make the first settings when you register a domain name.

 You can't do anything with the domain name alone.
 To run websites or emails, you also need a hosting package that provides you with storage space and computing power on a server.

-To connect the domain and the hosting now the DNS comes into play.
+To connect the domain and the hosting package, the DNS comes into play.
 First you define the responsible name servers.
-Then, in the DNS entries, enter the IP address of your hosting package.
+Then you enter the IP address of your hosting package in the DNS entries.